 FREQUENCY: OD quarters only from Autumn 99, odd years only

-NOTES: Please see the note at the beginning of this user guide relating to historical quarterly
+- COVERAGE: Applies to all respondents who are employees. - NOTES: Please see the nte at the beginning of this user guide relating to historical quarterly specific questions.

 BNKH11 - Bank holidays worked